 - If you are new to lifting weights, your barbell may only hold few pounds.

 - People who are obese must do brisk walking every day.

 To build muscle – to gain muscle mass.

-- Consecutive gyming can cause an adult to have a build on their muscle.
+- Regular exercising can help an adult to build on their muscle.

-Fitness programme – a timetable of activities to keep you in good shape.
+Fitness program – a timetable of activities to keep you in good shape.

-- World health organization organizes various fitness programmes every year.
+- World health organization organizes various fitness programs every year.

 Football fan – someone who adores football.

 - My brother is a huge football fan.

 Football pitch – surface on which you play football